Celebrating Europe’s finest Europop diva and uber-kitsch disco pioneer.

 Carrà’s career includes appearing in Von Ryan’s Express, a bunch of Eurospy films and a quite staggering amount of peplum movies – everything from Mole Men Against the Sons of Hercules to Caesar the Conqueror.
 It’s a catalogue of low rent European cinema that by itself would be enough to qualify her for cult heroine status, but it’s a small part of a career that has run the gamut of Europop.
 The Italian performer rose to fame – or possibly infamy – at the start of the 1960s when she was condemned by the Vatican after the cardinal sin of exposing her navel on TV – the first person to do so and thus opening the floodgates to wanton belly button exposure.
 Catholic countries hated her TV show Canzonissima, and showed their disapproval by tuning in in huge numbers.

-Her music career really took off in the 1970s, when she was in her thirties, but finally able to be a more unihibited sexual performer – her dance routines and costumes became ever more extravagant, and her first big hit Tuca Tuca came complete with dance moves that would be frowned upon now by the sort of people that see any sort of physical contact as sexual assault.
-A song about touching feels more transgressive now that it did then.
+Her music career really took off in the 1970s, when she was in her thirties, but finally able to be a more uninhibited sexual performer – her dance routines and costumes became ever more extravagant, and her first big hit Tuca Tuca came complete with dance moves that would be frowned upon now by the sort of people that see any sort of physical contact as sexual assault.
+A song about touching that feels more transgressive now than it did then.